Student Government of Cerro Coso

 Meet Your SGCC Officers

-Salutations students, my name is Garrett Wilkinson and I am currently serving my first term as your events coordinator.
-I am majoring in IT and wil (hopefully) l be transferring to University of Nevada Reno to study computer science and engineering in Fall of 2024.
+Salutations students, my name is Garrett Wilkinson and I am currently serving my second term as your Vice President.
+I am majoring in IT and will (hopefully) be transferring to University of Nevada Reno to study computer science and engineering in Fall of 2024.
 My hobbies include reading, drawing and, of course, video games.
 This is currently my fifth semester at Cerro Coso, starting in Fall of 2021.
 When I first started at Cerro Coso, activity on campus was dead.
 I could sit in the LRC for hours and be the only student the whole time.
 In the years since, I have observed an incredible resurgence of on-campus activity.
 As events coordinator, I hope to further improve student participation, particularly at scheduled events.
 The position also can’t hurt my résumé.

-Cerro Coso practices Shared Governance, allowing all members of the college community to be represented in governance bodies.
-Specific Shared Governance Teams have student representative spots available.
-Those teams are: Accreditation Steering Committee, Budget Development Committee, Facilities Committee, Professional Development Committee, Program Review Committee, Safety and Security Committee, Outcome Assessment Committee, Student Success and Support Council, and Technology Resource Team.
+Cerro Coso practices Participatory Governance, allowing all members of the college community to be represented in governance bodies.
+Specific Participatory Governance Teams have student representative spots available.
+Those teams are: Accreditation Steering Committee, Budget Development Committee, Facilities Committee, Professional Development Committee, Program Review Committee, Safety and Security Committee, Outcomes Assessment Committee, Student Equity and Achievement Committee, and Technology Resource Team.
 The SGCC is also represented by 2 members on the College Council, which has the responsibility for the integration of planning for the long-term direction of the college, which includes decisions regarding programs, facilities, financial planning, staffing, and organizational development.
 To become a student team member contact Tyson Huffman.

 District Representatives